cncf/tag-security/assessments/projects/spiffe-spire/self-assessment.md

 Security Reviewers: Brandon Lum (@lumjjb), Emily Fox (@TheFoxAtWork), Justin Cappos (@JustinCappos)

-This document details the design goals and security implications of SPIFFE and SPIRE to aid in the security assessment by CNCF SIG-Security.
+This document details the design goals and security implications of SPIFFE and SPIRE to aid in the security assessment by CNCF TAG-Security.

 ## Metadata